Leonardo Fariña: Separation and divorce

 Fariña's marriage to Jelinek was the frequent subject of headlines in the Argentinian press in the months following Lanata's program.
-On April 18, 2013, La Nación reported that Jelinek's life had “become an inferno” since the program aired.
-“I love him, he's my husband,” she told reporters, but added that she and Fariña were “now at an impasse.”
-An April 23 article reported that Fariña and Jelinek were still living together, despite everything.
-It was reported on May 22, 2013, that Jelinek, in the next few hours, would be flying to Miami “to get away from journalistic harassment, rethink her relationship with Leo Fariña, and make some decisions relating to her future career.”
-Fariña was reportedly “very angry” and felt abandoned in a moment of crisis.
-According to a June 18 report, Jelinek had said that she still loved Fariña but that their marriage was in a “stalemate.”
-Asked in an early July TV interview if she knew about the investigation into the K money trail, Jelinek said that she knew “nothing about politics,” but asserted that she believed in her husband and denied having separated from him.
-Fariña showed on camera some of his 19 tattoos, including one that read: “Only God can judge me.”
+On 18 April 2013, La Nación reported that Jelinek's life had "become an inferno" since the program aired.
+"I love him, he's my husband," she told reporters, but added that she and Fariña were "now at an impasse."
+A 23 April article reported that Fariña and Jelinek were still living together, despite everything.
+It was reported on 22 May 2013, that Jelinek, in the next few hours, would be flying to Miami "to get away from journalistic harassment, rethink her relationship with Leo Fariña, and make some decisions relating to her future career."
+Fariña was reportedly "very angry" and felt abandoned in a moment of crisis.
+According to an 18 June report, Jelinek had said that she still loved Fariña but that their marriage was in a "stalemate."
+Asked in an early July TV interview if she knew about the investigation into the K money trail, Jelinek said that she knew "nothing about politics," but asserted that she believed in her husband and denied having separated from him.
+Fariña showed on camera some of his 19 tattoos, including one that read: "Only God can judge me."